 Moms in Recovery

-Dartmouth-Hitchcock Moms in Recovery is a safe space where you can meet with other women who are in recovery from addiction and get the help you need to stay sober.
+Moms in Recovery is a safe space where you can meet with other women recovering from addiction and get the help you need to stay sober.

-The Doorway at D-H connects you to substance misuse support, services and care that's right for you.
-The Doorway works with other regional locations to ensure that help is always less than hour away.
+The Doorway connects you to substance misuse support, services, and care that's right for you.
+The Doorway works with other regional locations to ensure that help is always less than an hour away.

 Frequently asked questions